antoniosimuncic/VERN_Air-Quality-Meter/README.md

 # Week 6 - PCB Assembly  - TODO

 In the sixth week of the project, I began assembling the PCB as the components and boards had arrived.
 Using the stencil from JLCPCB, I applied solder paste to the pads, ensuring accurate placement of the components.
 I then carefully placed each component onto the board, paying special attention to orientation and alignment.
 After assembling the board, I placed the board on an SMD hotplate reflow soldering station to perform the reflow soldering process.
 After the board cooled down, I inspected the connections to ensure the soldering process finished successfully.
-With the PCB assembly now complete, I began the first board power-up to do the initial testing and troubleshooting.
+With the PCB assembly complete, I began the first board power-up to do the initial testing and troubleshooting.

 # Week 7 - Initial firmware testing  - TODO

 In the seventh week of the project,

+# Week 8 - Case design - TODO

+In the eighth week of the project,